opnsense/docs/source/manual/software_included.rst

     make install

-To update a package, the following command can be used instead (instead of the :code:`make install`):
+To update a package, the following command can be used instead:

 .. code-block:: sh

+    opnsense-code ports tools
+    cd /usr/ports/your/port
     make reinstall